 - 1. The lowest cost self-only policy offered to each member of your tax household by his or her employer. - 2.
-The lowest cost family policy offered by your employer or your spouse's employer (if you are filing a joint return).
-The policy must cover everyone in your tax household: - a Who you list on your 2020 tax return (such as yourself, your spouse if filing jointly, and your dependents) and who cannot be claimed as a dependent on someone else's 2020 tax return, - b Who isn't eligible for other employer coverage, and - c Who doesn't qualify for another coverage exemption. - 3.
-The amount from the Marketplace Coverage Affordability Worksheet on page IND-11.
+The lowest cost family policy offered by your employer or your spouse's employer (if you are filing a joint return). - The policy must cover everyone in your tax household: - a Who you list on your 2021 tax return (such as yourself, your spouse if filing jointly, and your dependents) and who cannot be claimed as a dependent on someone else's 2021 tax return,

+- b Who isn't eligible for other employer coverage, and - c Who doesn't qualify for another coverage exemption. - 3.
+The amount from the Marketplace Coverage Affordability Worksheet.